shakfu/cyfaust/README.md

     sudo apt install python3-dev cmake libasound2-dev patchelf
     ```

-2. Then (in either case) install the required python packages as follows:
+2. Then install the required python packages as follows:

     ```bash
     pip3 install -r requirements
     ```

-3. Run `./scripts/setup_faust.py`:
+3. Run `python3 scripts/manage.py setup --faust`:

     - Manually running this step is not strictly necessary, as the default `make` command will check if `libfaust.a` has been built and if it hasn't it will run  `./scripts/setup_faust.py`.